ImplFerris/pico-pico/src/thermistor/non-linear.md

 Each entry in the datasheet represents a known and measured point on the thermistor curve.
 Together, these points describe how resistance changes across the temperature range.

-Instead of guessing the temperature from resistance, we can use these known reference points.

 ## Common approaches used in practice

 There are three widely used methods to convert thermistor resistance into temperature: